asreview/asreview/README.md

 the complete standard.

-## Systematic Review with oracle
+## Systematic Review (oracle mode)

-A systematic review with oracle with an expert.
+There are two ways to perform a systematic review in oracle (expert) mode:

 ### Command Line Interface (oracle mode)